-Rent and charges
+Rent and charges 7

 Financial Inclusion 9

-Your tenancy11Tenancy Agreement13
+Rent arrears 10

 Rent arrears is the term we use for rent you have not paid us.
 If you do not pay your rent, you could lose your home.
 It is always better to pay off a small amount of what you owe with your weekly rent than pay nothing.